-89. Plaintiff incorporates by reference and re-alleges each and every allegation contained above, as though fully set forth herein.

-90. At all pertinent times, Defendants were manufacturing, marketing, testing, promoting, selling, and/or distributing the Products in the regular course of business.

-91. At all pertinent times, Plaintiff used the Products on her scalp area, which is a reasonably foreseeable use.

-92. At all pertinent times, Defendants in this action knew or should have known that the use of phthalates and other EDC's in hair products significantly increases the risk of cancer, based upon scientific knowledge dating back for decades.

-93. At all pertinent times, including the time of sale and consumption, the Products, when put to the aforementioned reasonably foreseeable use, was in an unreasonably dangerous and defective condition because it failed to contain adequate and proper warnings and/or instructions regarding the increased risk of cancer associated with the use of the Defendant's hair products.
-Defendants themselves failed to properly and adequately warn and instruct Plaintiff as to the risks and benefits of the Products given her need for this information.

-94. Had Plaintiff received a warning that the use of the Products would significantly increase her risk of developing uterine carcinosarcoma (uterine cancer), she would not have used it.

-95. As a proximate result of Defendants' design, manufacture, marketing, sale, and distribution of the Products, Plaintiff was injured catastrophically and was caused severe pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, and economic damages.
+- 91. Plaintiff incorporates by reference and re-alleges each and every allegation contained above, as though fully set forth herein. - 92.
+At all pertinent times, Defendants were manufacturing, marketing, testing, promoting, selling, and/or distributing the Products in the regular course of business. - 93.
+At all pertinent times, Plaintiff used the Products on her scalp area, which is a reasonably foreseeable use. - 94.
+At all pertinent times, Defendants in this action knew or should have known that the use phthalates and other EDC's in hair products significantly increases the risk of cancer, based upon scientific knowledge dating back for decades. - 95.
+At all pertinent times, including the time of sale and consumption, the Products, when put to the aforementioned reasonably foreseeable use, were in an unreasonably dangerous and defective condition because they failed to contain adequate and proper warnings and/or instructions regarding the increased risk of cancer associated with the use of the Defendant's hair products.
+Defendants themselves failed to properly and adequately warn and instruct Plaintiff as to the risks and benefits of the Products given her need for this information. - 96.
+Had Plaintiff received a warning that the use of the Products would significantly increase her risk of developing endometrial (uterine) cancer, she would not have used them. - 97.
+As a proximate result of Defendants' design, manufacture, marketing, sale, and distribution of the Products, Plaintiff was injured catastrophically and was caused severe pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, and economic damages.

-96. The development of uterine carcinosarcoma (uterine cancer) by Plaintiff was the direct and proximate result of the unreasonably dangerous and defective condition of the Products that existed at the time of sale and consumption (i.e., when the Products left the Defendant manufacturer's control), including the lack of warnings.
-Plaintiff suffered injuries and damages including, but not limited to physical and mental pain and suffering, and medical expenses.

-97. Defendants' Products were defective because they failed to contain warnings and/or instructions and breached express warranties and/or failed to conform to express factual representations upon which Plaintiff justifiably relied in electing to use the Products.
+- 98. The development of endometrial (uterine) cancer by Plaintiff was the direct and proximate result of the unreasonably dangerous and defective condition of the Products that existed at the time of sale and consumption (i.e., when the Products left the Defendant manufacturers' control), including the lack of warnings.
+Plaintiff suffered injuries and damages including, but not limited to physical and mental pain and suffering, and medical expenses. - 99.
+Defendants' Products are defective because they failed to contain warnings and/or instructions and breached express warranties and/or failed to conform to express factual representations upon which Plaintiff justifiably relied in electing to use the Products.
 The defect or defects made the Products unreasonably dangerous to persons, such as Plaintiff, who could reasonably be expected to use and rely upon such Products.
-As a result, the defect or defects were a producing cause of Plaintiff's injuries and damages.

-98. Defendants' Products failed to contain, and continues to this day not to contain, adequate warnings and/or instructions regarding the increased risk of cancer, including but not limited to breast cancer, uterine cancer, and ovarian cancer with the use of their products.
-Defendants continue to market, advertise, and expressly represent to the general public that it is safe for women to use their products.
-Defendants continue with these marketing and advertising campaigns despite having scientific knowledge dating back to 2011 that establishes that their products increase the risk of cancer-specifically, breast cancer-in women.

-99. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: (1) economic losses including medical care and lost earnings; and (2) noneconomic losses including physical and mental pain and suffering, emotional distress, inconvenience, loss of enjoyment, and impairment of quality of life, past and future.
+As a result, the defect or defects were a producing cause of Plaintiff's injuries and damages. - 100.
+Defendants' Products failed to contain, and continue to this day not to contain, adequate warnings and/or instructions regarding the increased risk of cancer, including but not limited to uterine cancer and ovarian cancer with the use of their products.
+Defendants continue to market, advertise, and expressly represent to the general public that it is safe for women to use their products. - 101.
+Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: (1) economic losses including medical care and lost earnings; and (2) noneconomic losses including physical and mental pain and suffering, emotional distress, inconvenience, loss of enjoyment, and impairment of quality of life, past and future.